 Preparation

 3. Cooking the beans: In a large pot, add the drained black beans with the bay leaves and cover with water.
 Cook over medium heat for about 1 hour, until the beans are tender.
-Reserve.
+Set aside.

-4. Preparation of meats: In a large skillet, heat oil over medium heat.
-Add the bacon, pork belly and/or pork loin and let them brown slightly.
-Add the pieces of dried beef or chorizo, and the slices of smoked sausage.
-Brown until the meats are nicely browned.
-Reserve.
+4. Preparing the meats: In a large skillet, heat the oil over medium heat.
+Add the bacon, pork belly, and/or pork loin and let them brown lightly.
+Stir in the dried beef or chorizo pieces, and the smoked sausage slices.
+Cook until the meats are well browned.
+Set aside.

-5. Onion and Garlic Sauté: In the same pan, add the sliced onion and fry until it becomes translucent.
+5. Sautéed onions and garlic: In the same pan, add the chopped onion and sauté until translucent.
 Add the garlic and cook for another 2 minutes.

-6. Assembling the Feijoada: Add the browned onions and garlic to the cooked beans in the pot.
+6. Assembling the Feijoada: Add the sautéed onions and garlic to the cooked beans in the pot.
 Add the browned meats and mix well.
 If necessary, add a little water to cover all the ingredients.
-Leave to simmer over low heat for 1 hour to 1 hour 30 minutes, stirring occasionally to prevent the Feijoada from sticking to the bottom.
+Simmer over low heat for 1 to 1.5 hours, stirring occasionally to prevent the Feijoada from sticking to the bottom.

-7. Seasoning and finishing: Once the Feijoada is well simmered, season with salt and pepper to taste.
+7. Seasoning and finishing: Once the Feijoada has simmered thoroughly, season with salt and pepper to taste.
 The sauce should be thick and rich in flavor.

-1. Serice: Serve the Feijoada hot, accompanied by white rice and sautéed cabbage or a small tomato salad with vinaigrette.
-Arrange a few slices of orange on the side to add a touch of freshness.
-You can also add a little farofa (toasted cassava flour) for a typical accompaniment.
+1. Serving suggestion: Serve the Feijoada hot, accompanied by white rice and sautéed cabbage or a small tomato salad with vinaigrette.
+Arrange a few orange slices on the side for a touch of freshness.
+You can also add some farofa (toasted cassava flour) for a typical side dish.

 Rate this recipe